CFP® Certification Renewal Policies

 The annual certification fee supports the operation of CFP Board in fulfilling its mission and objectives.
 Some of these activities include protection of the CFP® certification marks, enforcement of CFP Board's Code and Standards, educating the public about the CFP® marks, and development and administration of the CFP® certification examination. $145 of the certification fee is dedicated solely to the CFP Board Public Awareness Campaign to increase awareness of CERTIFIED FINANCIAL PLANNER™ professionals.

 The annual certification fee is non-refundable, and acceptance of the fee payment does not guarantee or imply that your certification will be maintained.
 All applicable certification requirements must be completed to maintain CFP® certification.

-In addition to paying the annual certification fee, every two years you must also complete the continuing education (CE) requirement and submit a Renewal Application, which includes an Ethics Declaration.
+In addition to completing the Renewal Application, which includes an Ethics Declaration, and paying the annual certification fee, every two years you must also complete the continuing education (CE) requirement.

 These three renewal requirements are completed in the following order: